Skip to content

 Multi-frequency Operation

 The multi-frequency operation is the powerful extension provided by the HF2 Series increasing the number of frequencies that can be analyzed in parallel.
 Moreover, the multi-frequency considerably expands the multiplexing options the user has with respect of input channels and demodulator clocks.
-Please note that the HF2IS-MF is different than the HF2LI-MF (see ) as different features and different number of demodulators are activated.
+Please note that the HF2IS-MF is different than the HF2LI-MF (see Table 4) as different features and different number of demodulators are activated.

 For the HF2LI the multi-harmonic mode and the arbitrary frequency mode are distinguished.
 In multi-harmonic mode it is possible to analyze a signal at the fundamental frequency and at 5 harmonics at the same time, and the arbitrary frequency mode is the extension to analyze a signal of interest at 6 completely independent frequencies.